tarokata/project_rest_api/README.md

 This is a fake API, you can use whenever you need some data.

 ### Why did you build this project?
-I want to learn more about API and it's implementations in Tech.
+I want to learn more about API and its implementations in Tech.

 ### What problem does it solve?
 You can use it whenever you need some fake data.